novalagung/muslimboard/README.md

 ## Local Installation

-Use chrome → open up extension menu → click **Load unpacked** and navigate to the `chrome-extension` directory.
+Use chrome → open up extension menu → click **Load unpacked** and navigate to the `extension` directory.
 Other browser has similar way to onload unpacked extension.

 ## Author